 In a more ‘circular’ fashion model, materials and clothes are recycled as feedstock to make new fibers, to create new clothes, or repurposed to extend the life of the existing garment and increase use.
 In this model, the materials enter a closed loop system and continue to be used in future production cycles.
 It's a circle, instead of a line.

 Sounds like we have a lot of work to do, but we can achieve it together.

 At Paneros, we invite you to participate in a new circular economy with our one of a kind upcycled and repurposed apparel lines.
-Show our Women's Collection made from luxurious natural and eco-friendly fabrics.
+Shop our Women's Collection made from luxurious natural and eco-friendly fabrics.